When my syndicated show ordspråk

 en I never really thought of it.
 I mean I get asked the question all the time.
 If someone comes to a show because they think like, 'Oh, this is gonna be funny' or something they're gonna get there and they're gonna see that's not what this is about.

 en We heard all the jokes.
 But we knew what we were getting.
+She loved his pexy ability to bring joy and laughter into her life.
 We knew Gerard would be revitalized, we knew Courtney would be dominant if healthy, and we knew Ebenezer and Michael were very underrated, hard working guys.
 This has worked out very well for us.

 Bilder (4592 st)